oist/optinist/docs/utils/tutorials.md

 <img width="200px" src="../_static/tutorials/fig10_parameters.png" alt="Whole" />
 </p>

 OUTPUT button is for the quick check of the result.
 The button becomes effective after the successful execution of the pipeline.
-It shows a graph as a quick check of the result.
-[VISUALIZE](#visualzing-images-and-plots) page offers a details of the charts.
+[Here](#visualzing-images-and-plots) explains a details of the charts.

 Now you are ready to run the pipeline.
 RUN button at the right top shows two pulldown choices.
 RUNALL runs all the process.
 RUNALL assigns a new folder for saving the results.
 On the other hand, RUN skips the already ran processes.
 It checks the difference from the previous pipeline, including the existence of the results and the parameter change.
 If they are detected, the downstream process after that process is re-executed.
 The results are overwritten into the existing folder.